 Cages

 Your hedgehog's cage should be completely solid-sided.
 Hedgehogs are very clumsy and poor at climbing, but they don't seem to know that and often try to climb anyway.
 Generally a climbing attempt will result in an immediate fall which could cause broken bones.
 Narrow-spaced bars (like in Hamster cages) are dangerous because hedgehogs tend to get their legs stuck in them.
 Wide-spaced bars (like in rabbit or guinea pig cages) are even worse because hedgehogs can easily get their heads stuck in them, potentially causing a broken neck or even death.
 While some rabbit and guinea pig cages have a few inches of plastic before the wire, they still aren't fully safe as hedgies will still be able to make it up to the bars by propping themselves up on their igloo or wheel.
 Make sure that the bottom of your cage is solid too as hedgies will hurt their feet walking on the wire floors that are in rabbit hutches.
 You also want to avoid any cages with levels because due to their poor eyesight and lack of depth perception, hedgehogs will walk right off any ledge.
 Levels are only safe if both the upper level and ramp have borders around them.
-The best cages are plastic totes, glass aquariums, and C&C cages (with fairly high coroplast sides).
+The best cages are plastic totes, glass aquariums, and C&C cages (with high coroplast sides that go up at least 10 inches).

 Wheels |